ptomulik/puppet-bsdportconfig/README.md

 ### Beginning with Bsdportconfig

 **Note**: the resource writes to file only the options listed in `options` parameter.
-Other options are left unaltered.
+Other options do are not written to options files.

 **Example**: ensure that `www/apache22` is configured with `SUEXEC` and `CGID`
 modules: